davidfekke/fek.io/src/blog/2021-05-16/should-i-use-node-js-to-process-my-images.md

 $ npm install sharp-appicon -g
 ```

-Once it finishes install this module, you can execute it in the commandline using `appicon` command.
+Once it finishes install this module, you can execute it in the command line using `appicon` command.
 You just need to navigate to the location of your source icon.
-It should probably be an image with the deminsions of 1536 pixels by 1536 pixels.
-Lets say your icon is called `MyAppIcon.png'.
+It should probably be an image with the dimensions of 1536 pixels by 1536 pixels.
+Lets' say your icon is called `MyAppIcon.png`.
 You can create your appicons by running the following command;

 ```bash
 $ appicon MyAppIcon.png